praxis-live/support/docs/editors-graph.md

 ![Graph editor](img/graph.png)

-The default editor is the graph editor, used for audio, video, tinkerforge, and generic data pipelines.
+The default editor is the graph editor, used for audio, video, and (by default) generic roots.
 Components and port connections are represented in a graphical node form that should be familiar to anyone who has used other visual dataflow environments.

 ## Creating and connecting components

 To **add components**, drag the component type you want from the `Palette` window onto the editor, or use the pop-up menu browser.
-Components are automatically filtered depending on the root type.
-You will be asked to name the component (a unique name will be suggested) – _names cannot be changed once the component is created_.
+Components are automatically filtered depending on the container.
+You will be asked to name the component (a unique name will be suggested) – _the name cannot be changed once the component is created_.

 To **connect ports**, click and drag with the mouse between the two ports.
 You cannot connect ports of incompatible types, and output ports can only be connected to input ports.
 Connections are colour-coded depending on type.